therealtimex/aci/README.md

 - Git clone the repo
 - Python ^3.12
 - Install `docker`
+- Install `uv`
-- Install `poetry`
+- Install dependencies: `uv sync`
-- Activate virtual env: `poetry shell`
+- Activate virtual env: `source .venv/bin/activate`
   - We use docker and docker compose to run components in a container, so using a virtual env is more for development purposes.
 (IDE, pytest, dev dependencies, etc.)
-- Install dependencies: `poetry install`
 - Coding style
-  - all the following tools are part of `pyproject.toml` dev dependencies, and are automatically installed when running `poetry install`
+  - all the following tools are part of `pyproject.toml` dev dependencies, and are automatically installed when running `uv sync`
   - use `ruff` to format and lint the code
   - use `mypy` to type check the code
   - use `pre-commit` to run the above tools as pre-commit hooks